 3 – Why should you create a thought leadership platform to syndicate a real estate deal?

-Even though you comprehend the apartment syndication terminology and have a successful track record in business and/or real estate, since you haven’t completed an apartment deal, you are still going to face a credibility problem.
+Even though you comprehend the apartment syndication terminology and have a successful track record in business and/or how to form a real estate syndicate, since you haven’t completed an apartment deal, you are still going to face a credibility problem.
 A thought leadership platform, which is an interview-based, online network where you consistently offer valuable content to your loyal following free of charge, is a major part of the solution.
 Examples of thought leadership platforms are a podcast, a blog, a YouTube channel and a meetup group.

 Overall, a thought leadership platform will help address your credibility problem, as well as be a tool for finding potential team members, business partners and passive investors.
 So, while you are working on the experience and education requirements, launch and grow a thought leadership platform (here is my guide for how to create a real estate thought leadership platform).